 Unfortunately, many of these businesses are underperforming relative to their potential – and delivering wealth creation that is substantially below the opportunity that these owners and families have before them.

 Consider a year in which the stock market increases by only 2 to 3%.
 We generally consider that to be a bad year for our investment portfolios.
 Consider a 401(k) plan that is growing at 2 to 3%.
 We would all be unhappy with that performance.
 Consider a meeting with your investment advisor in which she presents another 2.5% return on the portfolio for the fourth year in a row.

 These are all very unhappy circumstances – and yet, the average growth rate of an independent property & casualty insurance agency in the U.S. is about 3% per year.
 This has been going on for decades.

-For most independent insurance agency principals, their business is essentially the largest stock in their investment portfolio…by a long shot.
-If that insurance agency principal would be uncomfortable owning a stock in their portfolio for 10 years if it was growing by merely 3%, why are so many comfortable with their largest personal asset growing at that rate, or less?
-For virtually all of these independent insurance agency principals, they can recall the first 10 years in which they built their agency and they remember growing at 15 to 25% a year for most of that.
+For most independent insurance agency principals, their business is essentially the largest stock in their investment portfolio.
+If that insurance agency principal would be uncomfortable owning a stock in their portfolio for 10 years if it was growing by a mere 3%, why are so many comfortable with their largest personal asset growing at that rate, or less?
+For virtually all of these independent insurance agency principals, they can recall the first 10 years in which they built their agency and they remember growing at 15% to 25% a year for most of that.
 That is exactly how they built this tremendous asset.
-So, why are they now comfortable with 2 to 3% growth?
+So, why are they now comfortable with 2% to 3% growth?